-Amethyst is a popular variety of the mineral quartz which is relatively easy to identify.
-It occurs in colours ranging from purple to violet and although primarily caused by the presence of iron, the specific shade and intensity of colour is determined by impurities of manganese.
-Heat and pressure also play a part but natural minerals are formed through a variety of different processes so should one change or not be present, the outcome may well be the formation of a different mineral.
+Amethyst is an alluring and popular variety of the mineral quartz which is relatively easy to identify.
+It occurs in colours ranging from purple to violet which are caused primarily by the presence of iron, the specific shade and intensity of colour however, is determined by impurities of manganese.
+Heat and pressure also play a part but natural minerals are formed through a variety of different processes so should one change or not be present, the outcome may well be the formation of a different stone.

 The colour within a single amethyst crystal is often unevenly distributed and when heated, the amount of iron that's present is gradually reduced.
 By interfering with its chemical make-up, amethyst begins to change colour.
 Heat treatments mimic natural geological processes and can be used to remove unwanted tinges of colour, to lighten or darken a gemstone or to change its colour completely.
 Much of the citrine that's available to buy is actually heated amethyst because natural citrine is rare hence it can be quite expensive.
 When heated to around 450°C (842°F) amethyst starts to turn yellow and as the temperature is further increased, it changes to rich orange and then orange-brown.
 Temperature and the duration of a heat treatment will determine the final colour of the stone.
 Ametrine is a rare mineral that's a combination of purple and yellow quartz and while it does occur naturally, most of the world's supply comes from one mine in Bolivia although smaller amounts can also been found in India and Brazil.
 Like citrine, ametrine can also be produced artificially through various heat treatments.

 Faceted citrine gemstones (heated amethyst)